fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

-## Starting the Graphical Interface of MetsTA
+## Starting the Graphical Interface of NEMeSIS

-I am still unsure of what will be the final version to open the graphical interface.

-**CHANGE THIS WHEN THE STARTING METHOD IS DECIDED.**
+NEMeSIS incldues a large main program to perform the analysis from Data Tables to Biological Interpretation where most of this tutorial is focused.
+Other than this interface, a separated Data Alignment Software capable of converting mzML raw data to mass peak lists and alignment of mass peak lists to create data tables used as input for the main NEMeSIS program.
+For details and instructions on the latter see [Data Alignment Software](GUI_docs.md#data-alignment-software).

+## Opening NEMeSIS

+**TODO**!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-## Introduction to the Graphical Interface of MetsTA
+## Introduction to the Graphical Interface of NEMeSIS

-When opening the software, you are greeted with a page such as the one presented below that should open in your browser of choice.
+When opening NEMeSIS, you are greeted with a page such as the one presented below that should open in your browser of choice.

 Here, you can see on the on the left-hand side of the page (in a black box), you get an index-like column with buttons for every main page of the software.
 Most will be locked off in the beginning since they require other steps to be completed first before accessing.
 This is the main way to access different pages in the software.
 The first button (`Home`) and initial homepage of the software leads you to an introduction of what this software is and what analysis steps it includes.
 The second button (`Considerations and Instructions`) takes you to a few explanations and clarification on the workings of the software, which are also present here at the end of the page in [Tips and Precautions](GUI_docs.md#tips-and-precautions).
 From then on, we go onto the data analysis pages.